Forbidden & Hazardous Items in Interstate Moving

-Every year, the FMCSA and DOT seize thousands of household moves because of prohibited hazardous materials.
 One can of paint thinner, a single propane tank, or a bottle of bleach hidden in a box can result in fines up to $175,000, forced unloading, or total shipment rejection.
-At Illinois Movers Inc., we strictly follow federal law — here’s exactly what you cannot pack for any interstate move.
+At Illinois Movers Inc., we strictly follow federal law.

-According to FMCSA 49 CFR Part 173 and PHMSA, the following are strictly prohibited:
+According to FMCSA 49 CFR and PHMSA, these are strictly prohibited from household goods shipments.

 Class 1 – Explosives